 - 14.1.
-It is the responsibility of the Applicant/Supervisor to apply for further support before the end of the Award period, if this is required.
+It is the responsibility of the Primary Investigator to apply for further support before the end of the Grant period, if this is required.
 Applications for an extension of support may be considered in isolation or as a new application in competition with other applications at the time of applying (see Terms and Conditions 11.2). - 14.2.
-Adequate time (at least eight weeks), should be allowed for an application to be processed and FightMND accepts no responsibility for any costs incurred due to the failure of an Applicant/Supervisor to make such an application in good time.
+Adequate time (at least eight weeks), should be allowed for an application to be processed and FightMND accepts no responsibility for any costs incurred due to the failure of a grantee to make such an application in good time.

-15. REPORTS
+15. Reports

-15.1.
-The Applicant/Supervisor in consultation with the PhD Candidate is required to submit the following reports:

-- Annual progress reports: due every 12 months after the Award's start date, as stated on the Award Grant Agreement (see Terms and Conditions 1.1).
-A short summary in language intelligible to the lay reader should also be submitted for possible use in FightMND publications and on our website; - Final report: required within six weeks after Award completion.
+- 15.1.
+The Applicant/Supervisor in consultation with the PhD Candidate is required to submit the following reports: - Annual progress reports: due every 12 months from the Grant start date, as stated on the executed Grant Agreement (see Terms and Conditions 1.1).
+A short summary in language intelligible to the lay reader should also be submitted for possible use in FightMND publications and on our website; - Final report: required within twelve weeks after completion of the Grant project.
 A detailed final report covering the whole project will be substituted for the annual report.
 In addition, a summary should also be provided in language intelligible to the lay reader.
-Applicants/Supervisors and the PhD Candidate must avoid the use of jargon and technical language and should pitch the summary at the level of a science feature in a broadsheet newspaper.
-The summary may be used in FightMND publications; and - FightMND Research Symposium: the PhD candidate is required to present progress of the Award project annually, and at the FightMND Research Symposium. - 15.2.
-The final instalment of the Award will be paid only after receipt of the final report and its approval by FightMND.
-Payment may be delayed further if reports are not submitted on time and/or if clarification is required. - 15.3.
-Thesis: in addition to the final report, FightMND must receive an electronic copy of the submitted and final versions of the PhD Thesis, when available. - 15.4.
-Feedback to people living with MND and/or Carers.
-All Applicants/Supervisors and PhD candidates are encouraged to provide regular information on their research to be circulated by FightMND for patients and carers.
-Where volunteers are involved in research, Awardees are required to provide regular feedback to the participants and FightMND, in addition to annual reports and publications.
+Researchers must avoid the use of jargon and technical language and should pitch the summary at the level of a science feature in a broadsheet newspaper.
+The summary may be used in FightMND publications; and - FightMND Research Symposium: the PhD candidate is required to present progress of the project annually, and at the FightMND research symposium. - 15.2.
+Instalments for the Grant will be paid only after receipt of progress reports and their approval by FightMND.
+Payment may be delayed if reports are not submitted on time and/or if clarification is required.

+- 15.3.
+Thesis: in addition to the final report, FightMND must receive an electronic copy of the submitted and final versions of the Thesis, when available. - 15.4.
+Feedback to people living with MND and/ or Carers.
+All Grantees are encouraged to provide regular information on their research to be circulated by FightMND for patients and carers.
+Where volunteers are involved in research, Grantees are required to provide regular feedback to the participants and FightMND, in addition to annual reports and publications.